Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Ignoring distractions in the environment upon cue are vital safety skills for your Golden Retriever to learn.

 Leaving things alone when cued to do so could literally save your dog’s life.
 In fact, the goal is to have this skill become the default or automatic behavior for your dog, so it looks to you first for guidance on whether something is safe or not.
-In this way, we decide what is safe for our dogs to engage within the environment.
+In this way, we decide what is safe for our dogs to engage in the environment.

 For example, maybe some chicken bones are on the ground, or a cat or squirrel crosses your dog’s path.
 Having your dog refrain from picking up the chicken bones or chasing the furry cat or squirrel can literally prevent the dog from getting in harm’s way.